Sometimes You Need Facts, and Sometimes a Hug: Understanding Older Adults' Preferences for Explanations in LLM-Based Conversational AI Systems: Related Work and Background

 The design of AI-driven assistive technology in supporting older adults is a growing area of focus within HCI, including those that have explored the potential of Conversational AI systems \cite{sengupta2020challenges, bokolo2025examining, corbett2021voice} or more specifically, Voice-First Ambient Interfaces (VFAIs) \cite{cuadra2023designing, so2024they, kokorelias2024longitudinal, liu2023older}.
 These systems are either embedded within smartphones \cite{kurniawan2008older, west2019s, dixon2022mobile}, as standalone devices or smart speakers \cite{park2022impact, pradhan2020use, brewer2022empirical, chen2021understanding, brewer2022if}, or physically instantiated as assistive robots providing holistic support in homes \cite{pino2015we, chang2024dynamic, chang2025unremarkable, getson2021socially}.

-Advances in ubiquitous and pervasive computing have spurred investigations into sensing-based approaches for effective data capture in smart home environments supporting aging-in-place \cite{mynatt2001digital, cozza2017ubiquitous, ma2023adoption, el2018towards}, with studies highlighting older adults’ willingness to engage with sensing-enabled support for better assistance \cite{townsend2011privacy, pirzada2022ethics}.
+Advances in ubiquitous and pervasive computing have spurred investigations into sensing-based approaches for effective data capture in smart home environments supporting aging in place \cite{mynatt2001digital, cozza2017ubiquitous, ma2023adoption, el2018towards}, with studies highlighting older adults’ willingness to engage with sensing-enabled support for better assistance \cite{townsend2011privacy, pirzada2022ethics}.
 This line of research points to the potential of routine-based support \cite{davidoff2010routine, rowan2005digital, consolvo2006design}, and context-awareness \cite{aloulou2023personalized, mihailidis2002context} in delivering effective reminders (e.g., for medication \cite{lee2015sensor, mathur2022collaborative}), safety alerts (e.g., fall detection \cite{wu2018understanding, ejupi2016kinect, mohan2024artificial}), companion-like support via social and conversational functionalities \cite{el2020multimodal}.
+These works widely characterize home-based assistive interactions along a continuum from routine, low-risk support to higher-risk safety monitoring, a framing that also informed our selection of reminders and alerts as representative contexts for exploring explanation preferences (further discussed in Methods).

 While these works demonstrate a promising use case for contextually rich data in supporting assistance through Conversational AI, several challenges persist.
 Longitudinal evaluations of such systems have identified practical issues that arise when older adults interact with them over time.
 Zubatiy et al. highlight the difficulty of managing complex interactions that extend beyond simple, task-based requests and require AI systems to engage users proactively \cite{zubatiy2023don}.
 In separate studies, Mathur et al. and Gleaton find that older adults frequently questioned AI systems and expected useful explanations \cite{mathur2023did, gleaton2023understanding}.
 Concerning privacy disclosures, Enam et al. identify the “black-box” nature of chatbots as a key factor in older adults’ reluctance to engage with them \cite{enam2025artificial}.
 Most existing explainable AI applications focus on narrow, low-level explanations of individual decisions rather than providing the explanatory depth humans require for trust and acceptance \cite{dazeley2021levels, sokol2018conversational}.
 This need for effective explainability, among other factors, has shown to influence AI adoption due to uncertainties around the system’s intent, decision-making, and trustworthiness \cite{bhushan2024explainable, ferrario2022explainability, weitz2019you, rai2020explainable}.